Project Management Office and PMO Software Solution

 With pmo365, we introduce an automated enhanced dashboard that you can configure, update and send to other team members that allow for quick and accurate reporting.
 We keep all your key reporting elements in one place so you don’t have to go hunting through different data sets constantly to get the most relevant information in your hands.

-A good PMO software should offer predictive and scenario-generating tools.
-Sadly not all softwares get to this level.
+Good PMO software should offer predictive and scenario-generating tools.
+Sadly not all do.
 With pmo365, you gain access to a whole spread of useful tools that allow your organisation to identify, evaluate and respond to circumstances in the most effective way possible.

-An effective PMO software should allow you to easily manage and allocate staff, equipment and materials that are all necessary for the successful running of projects. pmo365’s resource management tool allows you to easily track, manage and visualize your resources capacities and availability.
+Effective PMO software should allow you to easily manage and allocate staff, equipment and materials that are all necessary for the successful running of projects. pmo365’s resource management tool allows you to easily track, manage and visualise your resources capacities and availability.
 Our simplified heat map dashboard allows you to quickly identify and allocate resources to where they are needed.

 pmo365 is able to fill this gap between higher level lack of visibility and on-the-ground real-time data through its seamless integration of your ERPs with your cloud stick with the help of Microsoft Flow Connectors.
 Read in more detail why this feature is game-changing for your organisation’s cost management activities.

 Not every company has a PMO, nor do they necessarily need one.
 However, PMOs are critical to organisations who want to future-proof their project activities for their future growth.
-For some organisations, they may be in desperate need of a PMO because their projects have started running wild.
+For some organisations, there may be a desperate need for a PMO because their projects have started running wild.
 There are many different reasons a PMO could help you and we recommend establishing one if:

 If you think you might need a PMO or want to optimise your PMOs current activities, we can help you get the most out of your PMO.
 The key ways we do this is by: